If you are not very careful with the way you use your YouTube account, you might well see a message such as the following:

 Use multiple online video hosting services for all your uploads (search TUBEMOGUL) to guarantee no one loss is costly and always upload copies to a free online file host such as MEDIAFIRE.

-Facebook, Twitter, LinkedIn, Google+, Youtube, Pinterest, Blog RSS Feed.
+Facebook, Twitter, Google+, Youtube, Pinterest, Blog RSS Feed.

-Also as I need your help to grow this site please share my content using the sharing buttons at the start of this post or beneath the "Related Posts" below:
+As I would like your assistance in growing this site please feel free to share my content using the sharing buttons at the start of this post or beneath the "Related Posts" below:

-Plus if you find that the post is displaying strangely or not as I describe it within the post itself please let me know about it as it might be that one of my plugins has caused a problem.
-For example the Amazon Affiliate Link Localizer may well have changed the way I describe the layout of my Amazon affiliate links within the post because it automatically edits links to match your local Amazon website.
+If you find that the post is displaying strangely or not as I describe it within the post itself please let me know about it as it might be that one of my plugins has caused a problem.
+For example the Amazon Link Engine may well have changed the way I describe the layout of my Amazon affiliate links within the post because it automatically edits links to match your local Amazon website.

-For those that might think due to the format of the links in the html section of this blog that I have not given them a "Do Follow" link when I promised I would, check out this post on "Making External Links No Follow" which will answer your questions one way or the other!
+For those that might think due to the format of the links in the html code of this blog that I have not given them a "Do Follow" link when I promised I would, check out my post on "Making External Links No Follow" which will answer your questions one way or the other!
+(Links on this site are managed by the External links wordpress plugin you see.)

 (By the way, have I used a picture anywhere on this site without giving you proper credit for it?
 If so I am really sorry about that, please contact me using the Help Desk and let me know the URL where I used your picture and the text credit/link you require.
 Okay?)